P-Jashu/Python/README.md

-Here you can see stuff on python which i learnt and displaying here.
+Here you can find some python stuff which I've created in the process of learning it.